 However, if the defrosting causes the temperature of the goods to exceed the specified limits to a critical level, it may be worth considering changing the settings of the equipment or introducing thermal mass as explained later in this article.

 When cooling equipment is used for general goods or general use where goods are unboxed and dispatched, temperature fluctuations may occur as shown below:

-In the example, the door of the cooling equipment had stayed open for too long which resulted in an alarm from the wifi temperature data logger.
+In this example, the door of the cooling equipment had stayed open for too long which resulted in an alarm from the wifi temperature data logger.

 It is important to remember that the door can only be opened shortly, otherwise, the temperature may exceed the critical specified limits and a deviation that needs to be handled will occur.

-To avoid this, it is advised to limit the amount of goods in the equipment or make sure that the carrier transports the goods at the right temperature.
+To avoid this, it is advised to limit the number of goods in the equipment or make sure that the carrier transports the goods at the right temperature.

 Fortunately, it is relatively easy to limit temperature fluctuations in equipment.

-• The easiest solution is to increase the thermal mass in the cooling equipment.
-This can be as simple as adding some bottles of water and placing them at different places in the equipment.
+- increase the thermal mass in the cooling equipment.
+This can be as simple as adding some bottles of water and placing them in different places in the equipment.
 The water will reduce temperature fluctuations even when new goods are placed in the equipment.

 - make sure to have equipment that logs and sends data continuously.
 The best way to reduce the risk of deviations is to continuously monitor the temperature of your equipment.
 As seen in the above examples, logging once a day is not enough to detect fluctuations that occur several times per hour.
 Systems with continuous data readings are clearly preferable.
 If you use a manual reading system (e.g. USB data loggers) you cannot detect temperature fluctuations in time, which may have major financial and quality consequences.